-Chris Cornell dead at age 52
+Chris Cornell hanged himself, medical examiner says

 Soundgarden predated both grunge pioneers Nirvana and Pearl Jam, but it wasn't an overnight success.

-The group hit its commercial peak with its breakout album, "Superunknown" in 1994, which was nominated for a Grammy Award for best rock album.
-Songs from that album, "Black Hole Sun" won best the Grammy for best hard rock performance, and the song "Spoonman" won for best metal performance that year.
+The group hit its commercial peak with its breakout album, "Superunknown," in 1994, which was nominated for a Grammy Award for best rock album.
+A hit song from that album, "Black Hole Sun," won the Grammy that year for best hard rock performance and the song "Spoonman" won for best metal performance.

 The group disbanded in 1997 and released a greatest hits compilation the same year.